Incendo/cloud-docs/docs/core/index.md

 - The provided command input is invalid (InvalidSyntaxException)
 - The parser cannot parse the input provided (ArgumentParseException)

-##### Parser Errors
+##### Captions

-`ArgumentParseException` makes use of Cloud's caption system.
+`ParserException` makes use of Cloud's caption system.
 (Nearly) all argument parsers in Cloud will throw `ParserException` on invalid input, in which case you're able to override the exception message by configuring the manager's [CaptionRegistry](TODO).

-By default, Cloud uses a [FactoryDelegatingCaptionRegistry](TODO), which allows you to override the exception handling per caption key.
+The caption registry allows you to register caption providers that provide values for caption keys.
+You may register multiple caption providers and the registry will iterate over them until one responds with a non-`null` value.
+There are some static factory methods in `CaptionProvider` that help generating providers for constant values.
 All standard caption keys can be found in [StandardCaptionKey](TODO).
 Some platform adapters have their own caption key classes as well.

 The JavaDoc for the caption keys list their replacement variables.
 The message registered for the caption will have those variables replaced with variables specific to the parser.
-`{input}` is accepted by all parser captions, and will be replaced with the input that caused the exception to be thrown.
+`<input>` is accepted by all parser captions, and will be replaced with the input that caused the exception to be thrown.

 <!-- prettier-ignore -->
 !!! example annotate "Example caption registry usage"
     ```java
     final CaptionRegistry<SenderType> registry = manager.captionRegistry();
-    if (registry instanceof FactoryDelegatingCaptionRegistry) /* (1)! */ {
-        final FactoryDelegatingCaptionRegistry<SenderType> factoryRegistry =
-            (FactoryDelegatingCaptionRegistry<SenderType>) manager.captionRegistry();
-        factoryRegistry.registerMessageFactroy(
+    registry.registerProvider(CaptionProvider.constantProvider(
             StandardCaptionKeys.ARGUMENT_PARSE_FAILURE_BOOLEAN,
-            (context, key) -> "'{input}' ain't a boolean >:("
+            "'<input>' ain't a boolean >:("
-        );
-    }
+    ));
     ```

-1. Some platforms may opt to use a different caption registry implementation that does not delegate to factories.
+You may create a custom caption formatter that generates more complex output types than strings.
+This is particularly useful if you want to route the captions through some external system to generate platform-native message types (i.e. `Component` for Minecraft).
+You may format captions using this custom type by invoking `ParserException.formatCaption` or `CommandContext.formatCaption`.

 ## Parsers